akeesari/anjikeesari/docs/developertools/cheatsheets/git-cheat-sheet.md

 ## Git fetch

-Get the latest changes from the origin but not merge.
+To fetch the latest changes from the remote repository without merging them into your local branches.

 ``` sh
 git fetch
 ```
 ## Creating a new branch:

+To create a new branch in Git, you can use the git branch command followed by the name of the branch you want to create.

 ```sh
 git branch <branch-name>